AnujaK/chrome-gae-sync/README.md

 Getting Started
 ==========

-##### 1. Google App Engine
+### 1. Google App Engine

 Go to https://appengine.google.com and create a new application (Enter application identifier, title and create it).
 I will use “chrome-gae-sync” as my application identifier in this documentation.

 TODO : Add More details

-##### 2. Google Developers Console
+### 2. Google Developers Console

 Go to https://console.developers.google.com and click on the GAE application identifier you created above.

 2.1.
+Enable Google+ API

-In the left navigation bar, under "APIS & AUTH" section, click on APIs and enable Google+API.
-Once done you will see Google+API at the top with status ON (ON button is displayed in green).
+Go to **APIs & AUTH > APIs** and enable **Google+ API**.
+Once done you will see Google+ API at the top with status ON (ON button is displayed in green).

 2.2.
+Generate Client IDs

+Go to **APIs & AUTH > Credentials**.
+Here you will need to create two Client IDs.

+2.2.1 Client ID for Web application

+- Click on **Create new Client ID**.
+- Select **Web application** as *Application Type*.
+- In the textbox labeled as **Authorized Javascript Origins**, enter appspot URL of your application.

+Note : In this case we entered http://chrome-gae-sync.appspot.com, which is the deployment URL and http://localhost:8888 for local testing.

+- Click on **Create Client ID**.

+Note : You can enter multiple URLs. **Authorized Redirect URI** will get updated accordingly.

-Generate Client ID for OAuth
+2.2.2 Client ID for Chrome application

-In Google Developers Console, click on "Create new Client ID" under "APIS & AUTH".
-A pop-up appears which contains options to select type of application for which client ID is to be generated.
-We will need client ID for web application and Chrome application.
-Click on "Web application" as APPLICATION TYPE and in the textbox labeled as AUTHORIZED JAVASCRIPT ORIGINS, enter URL of your application.
-In this case we entered http://chrome-gae-sync.appspot.com, which is the deployment URL and http://localhost:8888 for local testing.
-You can enter multiple URLs.
-AUTHORIZED REDIRECT URI will get updated accordingly.
-Click on "Create Client ID".
+- Again click on **Create new Client ID**.
+- Select **Installed application** as *Application Type*.
+- Under *Installed Application Type* select **Chrome Application**.
+- Enter **Application ID** for your Chrome Application.
+- Click on **Create Client ID**.

-We can even revisit the project later in the console and authorized origins.
+Note : We can even revisit the project later and edit details.

-To generate client ID for Chrome application, again click on "Create new Client ID" and select "Installed application" as APPLICATION TYPE and INSTALLED APPLICATION TYPE as "Chrome Application".
-Click on "Create Client ID".

 2.3.
-Consent Screen - Select Email address, enter product name and click Save.
+Consent Screen - Select **Email Address**, enter **Product Name** and click Save.
 You can also enter optional fields like home page url, logo etc.

-##### 3. Chrome Application
+### 3. Chrome Application

 3.1.
 Add/update the following in your manifest.json file: